DR Horton $1💰 New Homes, Communities & Move-In Listings

 Plan requirement

-This actor runs on Apify datacenter connections by default, which work on every plan including the Free tier.
-Residential connections are optional and only needed if datacenter is ever blocked; they require a Starter plan or higher.
+This actor runs on the datacenter connection tier by default, which works on every plan including the Free tier.
+Residential connections are optional and require a Starter plan or higher.
 For the lowest cost, keep the default datacenter setting and leave the residential traffic budget at 0.